hoperyy/visual-compare/README.md

 ## How to use ?

-What you need to do is just import it to your code, then it will run automatically.
+What you need to do is just import script to your code, then it will run automatically.

+In this directory, `dist/visual-compare.js` is a file available.

 +   local